Saranoya/odin/javascript/library/README.md

 ### Working with localStorage

-This app does not currently have a true database back-end.
-Instead, it uses `JSON.stringify` to write the current contents of the myLibrary array of objects to localStorage as a string, and `JSON.parse` to convert that string back into an array of generic Objects for use in the `render()` function.
-This is not ideal, because prototype methods written for a specific object prototype (in this case, `Book`) cannot be called on generic Objects.
-However, it works.
+This app does not currently have a true database backend.
+Instead, it uses `JSON.stringify` to write the current contents of the `myLibrary` array of `Book` objects to `localStorage` whenever a new book is added, and `JSON.parse` to convert the stored string back into an array of generic Objects for use in the `render()` function after a page reload.
+This is not ideal, because prototype methods written for a specific type of (custom) object (in this case, `Book`) cannot be called on a generic `Object`.
+I got it to work, in this instance, by doing away with prototype methods altogether.
+There were only two, and neither of them was used more than once in the code.
+I am, however, aware that this is almost certainly not the way to go in more complex / well-structured applications.

 # Ideas for the future